satyamsaket018-cmd/Disaster_Management/README.md

 ## 👩‍💻 My Contribution

 - Built the React.js frontend
-- Designed dashboards and UI components
+- Design the basic UI and UI componenets
-- Implemented the SOS priority scoring algorithm
+- Managed environmental variables and secure Vercel and Render
-- Developed emergency request ranking logic
+- Developed the SOS priority scoring algorithm with time decay and priority level classification
-- Integrated frontend with backend APIs
+- Contributed to testing , bebugging and UI improvements

 ## 🔒 Security